 If you have Star Reading, have your students take Star Reading tests (see the Star Reading Test Administration Manual).
-After your students test, in Accelerated Reader, you can see each student's Zone of Proximal Development, which is a range of books that are neither to easy nor too hard, providing students with the best opportunity for growth.
+Spanish-speaking students can also take the Star Reading Spanish assessment.
+After your students test, in Accelerated Reader, you can see each student's English Zone of Proximal Development, which is a range of books that are neither to easy nor too hard, providing students with the best opportunity for growth.
 You'll also see goal recommendations based on student's test scores.

 With Other Assessments